Hired-UBC/hired/README.md

 3. Once that's done, run `npm run dev` in your terminal.
 This should get the server and the client running.
   - The server lives at `localhost:5000`
   - The client lives at `localhost:3000`

+ If you're confused about anything, go to `TUTORIAL.md`